How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 Additional points:

-Option Score Notes
+Option Indicator Notes

 Presentations and Publications

-Option Score Notes
+Option Indicator Notes

-I have won a prize for delivering an oral presentation at a national or international medical meeting convened by an accredited institution after being invited/selected to do so 10 Personal delivery of presentation required.
+I have won a prize for delivering an oral presentation at a national or international medical meeting convened by an accredited institution after being invited/selected to do so A Personal delivery of presentation required.
 This does not include “oral poster presentations”

-I have delivered an oral presentation at a national or international medical meeting convened by an accredited institution after being invited/selected to do so 8 Personal delivery of presentation required.
+I have delivered an oral presentation at a national or international medical meeting convened by an accredited institution after being invited/selected to do so B Personal delivery of presentation required.
 This does not include “oral poster presentations”

-I am first author a prize-winning poster or oral poster presentations presented at an international or national medical meeting convened by an accredited institution after being invited/selected to do so 6 Personal delivery of presentation required.
+I am first author a prize-winning poster or oral poster presentations presented at an international or national medical meeting convened by an accredited institution after being invited/selected to do so B Personal delivery of presentation required.

-I am first author of a PubMed-cited publication of a case report or editorial letter (or in press) OR I have written a book chapter related to medicine which has been published (not self-published) 4 Evidence of PubMed ID number.
+I am first author of a PubMed-cited publication of a case report or editorial letter (or in press) OR I have written a book chapter related to medicine which has been published (not self-published) B Evidence of PubMed ID number.

-I have presented one or more posters as first author at a regional medical meeting(s) after being invited/selected to do so OR I have had a poster accepted for presentation at a national or international meeting but did not attend 1 Does not require oral presentation of work
+I have presented one or more posters as first author at a regional medical meeting(s) after being invited/selected to do so OR I have had a poster accepted for presentation at a national or international meeting but did not attend D Does not require oral presentation of work

-I am a Cited Collaborative author as part of a research collaborative publication in 2 or more PubMed cited publications 1
+I am a Cited Collaborative author as part of a research collaborative publication D Does not require named authorship alongside publication title

-None/other 0
+None/other E

 Teaching Experience

-How to set up a program
+How to set up a teaching programme

 • Start as early as possible, e.g. in induction week